Solar batteries could be utilities' next headache

 Batteries are also needed to develop smart grids, which adjust power supply to satisfy demand across the network.

 Developing smart grids can help cut costs and allow independent renewable energy providers to sell their power into the grid.
-Renewable energy, once capital costs are amortised, is cheaper and more secure.
+Renewable energy, once capital costs are amortized, is cheaper and more secure.

 "The idea is to apply the same principles of the Internet to electricity networks - any device hooked up can send and receive content," said Ugo Govigli, vice president for European smart grid solutions for NEC Italia.